Frequently Asked Questions: DBT

 Understand what emotions are, how they function, and how to experience them in a way that is not overwhelming.

-Tolerate emotional pain without resorting to self-harm or self-destructive behaviors.
+Tolerate emotional pain without resorting to self-harm or self-destructive behaviours.

 The main target of this stage is to help clients experience feelings without having to shut down by dissociating, avoiding life, or having symptoms of post-traumatic stress disorder (PTSD).
-In DBT, we say that clients entering this stage are now in control of their behavior but are in “quiet desperation.”
+In DBT, we say that clients entering this stage are now in control of their behaviour but are in “quiet desperation.”
 Teaching someone to suffer in silence is not the goal of treatment.
-In this stage, the therapist works with the client to treat PTSD and/or teaches the client to experience all of his or her emotions without shutting the emotions down and letting the emotions take the driver’s seat.
+In this stage, the therapist works with the client to treat PTSD and/or teaches the client to experience all of their emotions without shutting the emotions down and letting the emotions take the driver’s seat.

 In Stage III, clients work on ordinary problems like marital or partner conflict, job dissatisfaction, career goals, etc. Some clients choose to continue with the same therapist to accomplish these goals.
 Some take a long break from therapy and work on these goals without a therapist.
 Some decide to take a break and then work with a different therapist in a different type of therapy.